nourologist/nourologist/README.md

 🛠️ I enjoy building with Python 🐍 and Django in particular 🦄 but I plan to be full-stack

-👭 I build community wherever I go: I’m a PyLadies Toronto co-organizer and most recently a DjangoCon Europe volunteer
+👭 I build community wherever I go: I’m a PyLadies Toronto co-organizer and a DjangoCon Europe 2026 volunteer

 📈 Unlike most developers I have no problem understanding business concerns, talking to leaders in their language, and working across teams

-❤️ I care about open source software, an independent web, and leaving the world in a better place than you found it
+❤️ I care about open source software, an independent web, and leaving the world in a better place than I found it

 ✈️ In my spare time I travel, read classic literature, and experiment with microcontrollers